JulioJu/carto-paille-porteuse/README.md

 ## Note

+* First development on Parse Platform 4.5.0 in 2022.
+On Back4App it was the last production release.

 * useRouter().beforeEach is triggered multiple times on navigation, contrary to beforeRouteEnter() Following guide is interesting https://github.com/vuejs/rfcs/discussions/302

 * If there is no existing batiments, we can't create a batiment.

 * I've set limit to not retrieve more than 10000 objects (default is 99)

+* With Parse 4.5.0 If you try to make a CRUD on an object without right, you have error:
+    ```
+    Error: Object not found.
+    ```

 ## Credits